Aoiichan/NadekoBot/README.md

 On Windows :
 - Download & install git : https://desktop.github.com/
 - Download & install the installer dotnet sdk cli 2.1.0: https://github.com/dotnet/cli
 - Clone this repository with git.
+(On `gitHub.com`, navigate to the `Code` tab of the repository, then on the right side of the screen, click `Clone or download`.
+Click `Open in Desktop`, this will open GitHub Desktop.
+Select where you’d like to save it locally under `Local Path` and then click `Clone`)

 - Open a terminal in `src/NadekoBot` (windows with `ctrl + L` + `powershell` because `cmd` doesn't work).
 - Add the pkg [EntityFrameworkCore.Tools.Dotnet][3] with
 ```